Yautia

 - Salt and pepper to taste

-- 2. In a large bowl, combine cooked quinoa, roasted yautia, cherry tomatoes, and red onion.
+- 2. In a large bowl, combine the cooked quinoa, roasted yautia, red bell pepper, cucumber, and red onion.

 - Salt and pepper to taste